Part VII — Commercial Air Services (continued)

 (2) An air operator and the pilot-in-command shall make available for the use of the air carrier inspector the observer seat most suitable to perform the inspector’s duties, as determined by the inspector.

-(3) No person shall be admitted to the flight deck of an aeroplane other than
+(3) An air operator shall ensure that only the following persons are admitted to the flight deck of an aircraft:

 - SOR/99-158, s.
 10